Zambia's ex-President Rupiah Banda dead at 85 | DW | 11.03.2022

 Banda was intent on stepping away from politics, retiring to a farm in the east of the country in 2000.
 In a 2008 interview, he said: "In addition to my political experience I am also a farmer, I am a man of the land."

 That retirement did not last long, however.
-In 2002, he joined the Movement for Multi-Party Democracy (MMD) and in 2006 was named vice-president after Mwanawasa defeated Michael Sata in Zambia's presidential election.
+In 2002, he joined the Movement for Multi-Party Democracy and in 2006 was named vice-president after President Mwanawasa defeated Michael Sata in Zambia's presidential election.

 Soon after Banda became president in 2008, he was accused of corruption and nepotism while at the same time winding down his predecessor's anti-corruption task force, ultimately disbanding it altogether.